junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 const prompt = `Generate five tags, less than 3 words, and give numbers for the tags from this news:\n\n${news}`;
 ```

-If we apply that prompt directly into the [ChatGPT](https://chat.openai.com/chat) website with a specific `news` we will get 5 tags.
+If we apply that prompt directly into the [ChatGPT](https://chat.openai.com/chat) website with a specific `news` data we will get 5 tags.

 ![generate-tag-chatgpt](/assets/images/tag-generate-chatgpt.png)